- When you’ve been injured in a car accident, you’re entitled to full compensation—including lost income—from the at-fault driver’s insurance company.

-What Documents Are Needed to Prove Lost Income
+What Documents Are Needed to Prove Lost Income for Self-Employment

 If you’re self-employed, you will likely need to gather several types of documentation to prove your lost income.
 Insurance companies will be quick to challenge what you submit and may require other forms of verification to support your claim.